 Community Outreach & Agency Coordination

-Throughout the project, NYCT will be coordinating with many agencies and meeting with elected officials agencies, and civic groups.
+Throughout the project, NYCT will be coordinating with many agencies, elected officials, and civic groups.

 Public Advisory Committee